 - Provide full support to the individual by inviting conversations about his/her emotions, feelings, and thoughts without judgment.
 It is crucial for the senior to feel comfortable in expressing any concerns openly and honestly without feeling the need to cover them up.

 Anosognosia, and other effects of Alzheimer’s disease, such as sundowning, wandering, difficult behaviors, and aggression, can be incredibly challenging, both for the older adult living with these problems and for his or her loved ones.
 Family caregivers need a strong network of support and to learn as much as possible about the disease, along with techniques for most effectively managing it.
 It is also vitally important to be sure to set aside sufficient time for self-care.

 Contact the aging care professionals at Stay Home Care for highly personalized Alzheimer’s care, including help with anosognosia, ensuring the older adult you love enjoys the best possible quality of life at all times.

 We work with families to provide compassionate, highly skilled respite care services, allowing family caregivers the chance to step away for a period of time to unwind.
 Whether the older adult could benefit from several hours of care each week or full-time, 24/7 specialized dementia care, we’re always on hand to help.
 Call us at 615-964-7726 to learn more, to arrange a complimentary in-home evaluation, or to discover if home care in Mt.
-Juliet and surrounding areas can help your family.
+Juliet or the surrounding areas can help your family.